KeithIMyers/chromiumos-docs/dbus_best_practices.md

 D-Bus limits the number of in-flight method calls between two clients.
 If a client receives a method call but does not send a reply, the call will stay open indefinitely.
 At some point, additional method calls will not be delivered.
-In the past, this subtlety has caused at least one [difficult-to-track-down bug](https://crbug.com/208247).
+In the past, this subtlety has caused at least one [difficult-to-track-down bug].
 If your process exports method calls, make sure you always send replies or errors by running the `dbus::ExportedObject::ResponseSender` passed to your method callback.

 ## Configure permissions correctly.